Mandingo (film): Plot

 Hammond leaves on another business trip, taking Ellen with him.
 A drunken Blanche demands that Mede come to her bedroom.
 Although the other slaves attempt to stop him, Mede does as he is ordered.
-Blanche says she will accuse Mede of rape if he does not have sex with her, so he spends the night with her, on several occasions.
+Blanche says she will accuse Mede of rape if he does not have sex with her, so he is forced to spend the night with her, which he does on several occasions.

 Hammond returns to the plantation.
 A great deal of time has passed since Hammond and Blanche's marriage, and Warren Maxwell is eager for a grandchild.
 Sensing that the marriage is troubled, Warren locks Hammond and Blanche in a room together and refuses to let them out until they reconcile.
 They appear to do so.
 A short time later, Blanche announces she is pregnant, but when the baby is born, it is clear the child is mixed race.
 To avoid a scandal, the child, on doctor's orders, is allowed to bleed to death from its umbilical cord.
 Sickened at Blanche's sexual indiscretion, Hammond asks the doctor if he has the poison he uses on old slaves and horses.
 He pours the poison into a toddy for Blanche.
-An outraged Hammond seeks out Mede, intending to kill him.
+An outraged Hammond seeks out Mede, intending to kill him despite Ellen's plea to spare Mede.
 As Hammond attempts to force Mede into a boiling cauldron of water, Mede tries to tell him that Blanche blackmailed him into having sex with her.
 Hammond shoots Mede twice with a rifle and the second shot throws Mede into the boiling water.
 Hammond uses a pitchfork to drown Mede.
 In a fit of fury, the slave Agamemnon picks up the rifle and aims it at Hammond.
 When Warren calls him a "crazy nigger" and demands that he put the gun down, the slave shoots and kills Warren.
 As he runs away, Hammond kneels helpless next to Warren's lifeless body.